Kotlin/kotlinx.serialization/docs/topics/serialization-transform-json.md

     println(Json.decodeFromString(ListSerializer(ProjectSerializer), string))
     // [OwnedProject(name=kotlinx.serialization, owner=kotlin), BasicProject(name=example)]
 }
+//sampleEnd
 ```
 {kotlin-runnable="true"}

 This example manually selects the appropriate subclass without using plugin-generated code,
-which is why the class does not need to be sealed, as recommended in the [Sealed classes](polymorphism.md#sealed-classes) section.
+which is why the class does not need to be sealed, as recommended in the [Serialize closed polymorphic classes](serialization-polymorphism.md#serialize-closed-polymorphic-classes) section.

 <!--- > You can get the full code [here](../../guide/example/example-json-transform-04.kt). -->